osimon8/CombinatorC/README.md

     circuit D = 10 + ((A || B) && (C % 2)) + !5;

-    \\ This is a comment
+    // This is a comment

     circuit E = D > 45;

     (65 + 12) >> 2

-This program will layout the circuits using the `IDENTITY` strategy (this line is unncessary, because this is the default behavior).
+This program will layout the circuits using the `IDENTITY` strategy (this line is unnecessary, because this is the default behavior).
 It will produce three distinct circuits:
 - The first circuit has output signal `D`, and takes inputs `A`, `B`, and `C`.
 - The second circuit has output signal `E`, and takes input `D`. **This is not the same signal `D` as the output of the first circuit, it is a separate input and not related to the first.**
 - The third circuit has output signal checkmark, and takes no inputs.